-Martin Green is Scientia Professor at the University of New South Wales, Sydney and Director of the Australian Centre for Advanced Photovoltaics, involving several other Australian Universities and research groups.
-His group’s contributions to photovoltaics are well known and include inventing the PERC cell, now the main commercial cell, and holding the record for silicon solar cell efficiency for 30 of the last 36 years, described as one of the “Top Ten” Milestones in solar photovoltaics history.
-Major international awards include the 1999 Australia Prize, the 2002 Right Livelihood Award, also known as the Alternative Nobel Prize, and most recently, the 2018 Global Energy Prize presented in Moscow last October.
+Martin Green is Scientia Professor at the University of New South Wales, Sydney and Director of the Australian Centre for Advanced Photovoltaics, involving five other Australian Universities and research groups.
+His group’s contributions to photovoltaics include inventing the PERC cell, now accounting for over 90% of global production, and holding the silicon solar cell efficiency record for 30 of the last 38 years, regarded as a “Top Ten” milestone in solar photovoltaics history.
+Major international awards include the 1999 Australia Prize, the 2002 Right Livelihood Award, also known as the Alternative Nobel Prize, and most recently, the 2021 Japan Prize.

 With the large-scale introduction of PERC cell technology and with rapid progress with both HJT and TOPCon (or n-type PERT with passivated rear contact), the efficiency of mainstream commercial cells is rapidly improving.
 How close can we get to 29% limit on silicon cell efficiency?
 This is assessed by comparison with where we are now compared to the 29% ideal and evaluating opportunities for closing the gap.